-Reference: Sections 6005, 6160, 6161, 6357, and 6429, Water Code.
+Authority cited: Section 6078, Water Code.
+Reference: Sections 6005, 6160, 6161, 6357 and 6429, Water Code.

-§ 337.4 Notice of Violation.
+§ 337.4.
+Notice of Violation.

-If DSOD determines that a dam owner has violated the Water Code, Division 3, Part, 1; regulations adopted pursuant thereto; or any approval, order, or requirement issued under Water Code, Division 3, Part 1, or the regulations adopted pursuant thereto, then DSOD may issue a Notice of Violation to the dam owner.
+If DSOD determines that a dam owner has violated the Water Code, Division 3, Part 1, implementing regulations, or any approval, order, or requirement issued under Water Code, Division 3, Part 1 or implementing regulations, then DSOD may issue a Notice of Violation to the dam owner.
 In determining whether to issue a Notice of Violation, DSOD will consider the nature of the violation, potential threat to life and property posed by the violation, and the number of violations that would be included in a Notice of Violation.
-The Notice of Violation shall: describe the activity or failure to act that constitutes a violation and actions that the dam owner is required to undertake to remedy the violation, provide the dam owner with the opportunity to submit information to DSOD concerning the violation, and.
-The Notice of Violation shall provide notice that failure to take the required action(s) within the specified time period may subject the dam owner to administrative civil penalties, reservoir restrictions, property liens, revocation of a certificate of approval and, with respect to actions to ensure compliance with Water Code, Division 3, Part 1, Chapter 4, Article 6, reimbursement of the costs to prepare an EAP and inundation maps result in the issuance of an administrative complaint as described in section 337.8.
-If the dam owner has failed to comply with a department order to prepare and submit an acceptable EAP, in accordance with Water Code, Division 3, Part 1, Chapter 4, Article 6, tThe Notice of Violation shall include an estimated cost to prepare an EAP and inundation map(s) where the dam owner has failed to submit them.
+The Notice of Violation shall: describe the activity or failure to act that constitutes a violation and actions that the dam owner is required to undertake to remedy the violation, provide the dam owner with the opportunity to submit information to DSOD concerning the violation, and provide notice that failure to take the required action(s) within the specified time period may result in the issuance of an administrative complaint as described in section 337.8.
+If the dam owner has failed to comply with a department order to prepare and submit an acceptable EAP in accordance with Water Code, Division 3, Part 1, Chapter 4, Article 6, the Notice of Violation shall include an estimated cost to prepare an EAP and inundation map(s).

-Reference: Sections 6075, 6077, 6357.4, 6428, 6429, 6431, and 6432, Water Code.
+Reference: Sections 6075, 6077, 6428, 6429, 6431 and 6432, Water Code.

-§ 337.6 Department Preparation of an Emergency Action Plan; Reimbursement by Dam Owner.
+§ 337.6.
+Department Preparation of an Emergency Action Plan; Reimbursement by Dam Owner.

-If a dam owner fails to comply with a Notice of Violation issued by DSOD that requires the dam owner a department order to prepare and submit an acceptable EAP in accordance with Water Code, Division 3, Part 1, Chapter 4, Article 6 and as described in the Notice of Violation, the department may shall prepare an EAP, including inundation maps.
-The department may use contractors, including other agencies, to prepare all or portions of the EAP, including inundation maps, and in accordance with Water Code, Division 3, Part 1, Chapter 8, section 6431, tThe department costs and expenses shall be recoverable by the state, including the department, from the dam owner.
+If a dam owner fails to comply with a department order to prepare and submit an acceptable EAP in accordance with Water Code, Division 3, Part 1, Chapter 4, Article 6 and as described in the Notice of Violation, the department shall prepare an EAP, including inundation maps.
+The department costs and expenses shall be recoverable by the state, including the department, from the dam owner.

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6431, Water Code.

-§ 337.8 Administrative Complaint.
+§ 337.8.
+Administrative Complaint.

-(a) If DSOD determines that a dam owner has failed to correct the violations of Dam Safety Program requirements comply with a describedas set forth in thea Notice of Violation, DSOD may issue an administrative complaint to the dam owner.
+(a) If DSOD determines that a dam owner has failed to correct the violations of Dam Safety Program requirements as set forth in a Notice of Violation, DSOD may issue an administrative complaint to the dam owner.
 In determining whether to issue an administrative complaint, DSOD will consider the nature of the violation, potential threat to life and property posed by the violation, and the number of violations that would be included in an administrative complaint.
-The administrative complaint may seek administrative civil penalties, reservoir restrictions, property liens, fees, penalties and interest imposed by statute, revocation of a certificate of approval, and any other appropriate actions that DSOD deems necessary to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations.
-The administrative complaint mayshall also seek recovery of all staff costs incurred by DSOD to bring the enforcement action and, with respect to violations of Water Code, Division 3, Part 1, Chapter 4, Article 6, recovery of Department costs to prepare an EAP, including inundation maps.-If the administrative complaint seeks recovery of DSOD costs to bring the enforcement action, the costs shall be limited to those incurred by DSOD up until the time that a request for hearing is requested.
+The administrative complaint may seek administrative civil penalties, reservoir restrictions, property liens, fees, penalties and interest imposed by statute, and any other actions that DSOD deems necessary to ensure compliance with Water Code, Division 3, Part 1 and implementing regulations.
+The administrative complaint shall also seek recovery of department costs to prepare an EAP, including inundation maps.